 In two papers, one coauthored with Pumphrey, Gold described his discovery that the cochlea amplifies sound by generating resonance through a positive feedback mechanism, gaining electrical energy from the animal itself.

-Gold explained that this was the only credible mechanism for our ears to discriminate between different frequencies of sound.
+Gold explained this was the only credible mechanism for our ears to discriminate between different frequencies of sound.
 His feedback theory was either attacked or ignored until the 1970s, when it was discovered to be correct.

 Should Gold have won the Nobel Prize?